pH-7/GoodJsCode/readme.md

 ## Minimalist code

-Coding in a minimalist way is the best pattern you can follow.
+Coding in a minimalist way is the best pattern you can follow!
+Simplicity over complexity always wins! 🏆

 Each time you need to create a new feature or add something to a project, see how you can reduce the amount of code.